Diamond Edwards: Port Vale

 He spent July 2024 on trial at Port Vale, where he impressed manager Darren Moore.
 On 14 August, Edwards joined Port Vale on a one-year contract.
 He scored on his debut for the Valiants six days later, in a 2–0 win at Salford City in the EFL Trophy.
 He made three further appearances before he joined National League South club Weymouth on a one-month loan deal on 27 January 2025.
 He made his debut for the Terras on the same day during a 2–0 loss at Hampton & Richmond Borough.
 He later joined Hampton & Richmond Borough on loan until the end of the 2024–25 season.
 He was released upon the expiry of his contract at the end of the 2024–25 season.

 Walton & Hersham

-On 9 August 2025, Edwards signed with Southern League Premier Division South club Walton & Hersham following a trial period; Swans manager Billy Rowley said that "he might just be the most talented and skilful player I have ever seen at Walton".
+On 9 August 2025, Edwards signed a one-year deal with Southern League Premier Division South club Walton & Hersham following a trial period; Swans manager Billy Rowley said that "he might just be the most talented and skilful player I have ever seen at Walton".
+He scored on his debut on 9 August during a 6–3 victory against Plymouth Parkway.

+Hungerford Town

+Edwards joined Southern League Premier Division South club Hungerford Town on 10 October 2025.
+He debuted during the 3–2 victory against Gosport Borough on 11 October, and he scored his first goal for Hungerford Town during the 5–3 victory against Sholing on 1 November.

+International career

+Edwards represented England U15 during the 1–0 loss against Belgium U15 on 15 February 2018.